Celusendon/devInterview/Intern/Task.md

 > What does Idempotency mean?
 Which HTTP methods are idempotent?

-> Can you name some HTTP response codes, and what they mean?
+> Can you name some HTTP response codes and what they mean?

 > Can you name some built-in Angular directives?